AyushSehgal/git_workshop/README.md

 Welcome to Level 1!
 Here we are going to take a deep dive into some super cool and crutial git commands and annoyingly put our answers in individual files.
 We will also be getting our hands dirty with some git stuff.
 You may not need all of these commands for this class per say, but you will be using most of these in your daily life out in the wild and a lot of them will help your workflow in this class as well.
 Make sure to put any files you create in the `src` folder provided for you.
 You will be creating a lot of files in this part.
 We suggest you use `vim [filename]` or `nano [filename]` to do this.
 Have fun!

 1. Type `git add`
+   - You should see a message that says something like 'Nothing specified, nothing added.'
    - If you want to stage all modified files what do you put after add?
 Put the entire command `git add [symbol]` in a file called `stage.txt`
    - If you don't put the symbol above, you can simply list out all the files you want to stage for commit.
 But what exactly does staging mean?
 That means you are preparing for it to be sent, you aren't actually sending it anywhere, you are just preparing it, marking the file stating that you are done modifying it.
 To actually wrap up all the files you have staged, you must then do `git commit -m [message]`, and finally `git push` to get it onto your remote repository (github).
 Now that you understand the three basic commands, lets dive deeper into other commands you will encounter and a little more detail on the above ones.
 2. Type `git help`